sfarrens/sfof/docs/readme.md

 On some systems it may be neccesary to specify the paths to packages.
 This can be done with the following options:

-* To specify the CFITSIO directory:
+* To specify the CFITSIO directory use the following option after the cmake command:
 > -DCFITSIO_ROOT_DIR
+`e.g cmake CMakeLists.txt -DCFITSIO_ROOT_DIR=/usr/cfitsio/`

-* To specify the Boost directory:
+* To specify the Boost directory use the following option after the cmake comamnd:
 > -DBOOST_ROOT
+`e.g cmake CMakeLists.txt -DCFITSIO_ROOT_DIR=/usr/boost/`

+* The C and C++ compilers can also be specified using the following options before the cmake command:
+> CC
+> CXX
+`e.g CC=gcc-4.9.0 CXX=g++-4.9.0 cmake CMakeLists.txt`

+Upon successful compilation of the code three executables will be generated in the fof\_cluster\_finder subdirectory: main, cat\_split and cat\_merge.

 Execution
 ------------